 While robots may result in increased productivity and efficiency, buying and implementing them into existing operations can be costly.
 For many businesses, this kind of technology is still financially out of reach.

 What does this mean for catering and food service?

 A report by PWC suggests that food service and hospitality jobs are among the most at-risk by the advance of robots, with up to 25% set to be automated by 2030.
 As is much the case across all sectors, the lowest paid and least educated workers stand to be most at risk.
 Jobs which require high-level thinking, interaction and problem-solving are less likely to be affected.

 Already, there are start-ups such as Café X installing robotic baristas in Hong Kong and San Francisco.
-Reportedly brewing a fine cup of espresso, the novel (and yet a tad excessive?) concept is touted as the next big thing in the coffee industry – sure to put struggling actors baristas everywhere out of work.
+Reportedly brewing a fine cup of espresso, the novel (and yet a tad excessive?) concept is touted as the next big thing in the coffee industry.

 According to The West Australian, robots are also beginning to take over jobs in the catering and food service industries in locations such as hospitals.
 Their ‘fully traceable’ food safety protocols, and automated delivery are providing assurances to safety and efficiency which are hard to overlook.

 The 18 ‘bots roaming the Fiona Stanley hospital in Western Australia can deliver 2,200 meals a day and even catch a ride in a lift on their lonesome!

 “They can interrogate the hospital systems by wi-fi to call a lift and program it to take their trolley to the right floor and deliver food across the campus,” says soft services manager, Breffni Doyle.

 While phrases like ‘interrogate the hospital systems’ is a damn creepy way to put it, there’s no denying that this technology is mightily cool, and extremely beneficial to the organisations who employ it.